 After You Apply for Admission

-You will be notified of the status of your application within 10 business days.
 You may track the status of your application through the Student Information System.

 If there are no concerns regarding your application, you will be asked to complete the following steps: